i have been diagnosed

-If you're learning that you could be at risk for MASH (metabolic dysfunction–associated steatohepatitis) or have been diagnosed with MASH—you may be asking yourself: What do I do now?
+If you have been diagnosed with MASH (metabolic dysfunction–associated steatohepatitis), you may be asking yourself: What do I do now?

 Wherever you are in your MASH journey, you're not alone.
 SPEAK UP, SPEAK LOUD, and SPEAK NOW.